 Shared Spaces

 Employees are encouraged to disinfect their workspace multiple times throughout the day, paying special attention to commonly touched surfaces.
-Sites have hand sanitizers and cleaning products accessible throughout the workplace to disinfect frequently touched objects and surfaces.
+Our site has hand sanitizers and cleaning products accessible throughout the workplace to disinfect frequently touched objects and surfaces.